A Closer Look At The Causes of Superior Vena Cava Syndrome (SVCS)

 Non-Hodgkin Lymphoma – Another Cancer Associated with SVCS

-While lung cancer is the major cause behind SVCS, there is another type of cancer that is also linked with the condition.
+While lung cancer is one of the major Causes of Superior Vena Cava Syndrome (SVCS) SVCS, there is another type of cancer that is also linked with the condition.
 We’re talking about non-Hodgkin lymphoma (NHL).

 Beginning in the lymphatic system, NHL is a type of blood cancer that attacks your immune system directly.
 According to Mayo Clinic, NHL is characterized by the absence of Reed-Sternberg cells.
 This is what sets it apart from Hodgkin lymphoma, which is another type of lymphoma.